 On Display

-The Fibre Arts Festival and Sale 2024 - Peterborough will be held on Saturday, April 13, 2024, at the Peterborough Sport and Wellness Centre.
-Please visit Fibre Fest and Sale 2024 for more information on this upcoming event.
-We were at the Peterborough Square on May 13, 2023.
-Please see here for more information on this successful event: Fibre Arts Festival and Sale 2023
+The Fibre Arts Festival and Sale 2024 - Peterborough was held on Saturday, April 13, 2024, at the Peterborough Sport and Wellness Centre.
+Please see here for more information about our Guild's participation in this successful event: Fibre Arts Festival and Sale 2024

 Embroidered Postcards 2021